 Odor Zone 1: The Litter Box

 Fortunately, today's new litter boxes help hide the odor, and are also a quantum leap forward in pet hygiene.

 Nature's Miracle Advanced Hooded Corner Litter Box and roll-away styles are available to contain waste and spray.
 The

 Jumbo Hi-Back Litter Pan even has an integrated zeolite filter to capture odors.
 Others feature built-in cleaning mechanisms, both manual and automatic, to make waste removal easier and extend the life of litter.

-All litter boxes will remain fresher longer if pre-treated with Stink Free.
-Application to the surface of the box, prior to adding litter, creates a chemical barrier to keep odors from growing.
 For best results, place your litter box in a well-ventilated area, a room with an open window.

 Also, clean the litter box daily, and change the litter at least twice a week, once a week for clumping litter.

 The litter is the primary source of "that cat smell."
 Cats are very clean and fastidious.
 Because they are far more likely to eliminate outside their box if the litter is dirty, it is very important to change litter often.
 We recommend convenient, dust-free, clumpable litters which form waste into scoopable balls for easy disposal.
 Most contain ingredients to help fight odor.